 National Road Safety Strategy 2021-30

-The draft National Road Safety Strategy for 2021-30 was open for comments from 23 February - 23 March 2021.
+The draft Strategy was open for public comment from 23 February to 23 March 2021.

 Learn more about our consultation on the draft Strategy.